Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Front propagation in spatially decaying turbulence

 Thompson \& Turner (1975) \cite{thompson1975} suggested that for a homogeneous (in the planes parallel to the grid) and statistically steady turbulence continuously generated by a grid oscillating around $y=0$, the typical turbulent velocity decreases with the distance to the grid $y$ as

 where $\beta$ denotes the proportionality coefficient between the integral length scale $l$ and the distance to the grid $y$ \cite{hopfinger1975} and $B$ is derived from the prefactor that relates the dissipation rate $\epsilon$ to $u^{3}/l$. $y_*$ is introduced here for adimensionalisation, and $u_*$ is the velocity at $y=y_*$.
-Note that this solution diverges when $y \rightarrow 0$, so introducing a ``virtual origin'' $y_{0}<0$ is needed, so that the kinetic energy actually remains finite at the grid location. \\ Hopfinger \& Toly (1976) \cite{hopfinger1975} suggested that for square mesh grids, both $Re_{\lambda} = \frac{u_{\text{RMS}}\lambda}{\nu}$ and the eddy coefficient $K_{E}=\frac{l}{\lambda}$, where $\lambda$ is the Taylor microscale, are constant.
+Note that this solution diverges when $y \rightarrow 0$, so introducing a ``virtual origin'' $y_{0}<0$ is needed, so that the kinetic energy actually remains finite at the grid location.

+Hopfinger \& Toly (1976) \cite{hopfinger1975} suggested that for square mesh grids, both $Re_{\lambda} = \frac{u_{\text{RMS}}\lambda}{\nu}$ and the eddy coefficient $K_{E}=\frac{l}{\lambda}$, where $\lambda$ is the Taylor microscale, are constant.
 This leads to $Re = \frac{u_{\text{RMS}}l}{\nu} = Re_{\lambda}K_{E}$ constant.
 Hence, accounting for (\ref{eq:loi_decroissance_th}) and for the proportionality between $y$ and $l$, $B/3\beta = 1$.
 Then, the following power law, depending on $f$ the frequency of oscillations (i.e. the unique timescale in the inviscid system), $A$ their amplitude, and $M$ the mesh size, was experimentally found by \cite{hopfinger1975} and retrieved in our experimental setup